Claus Kleber: Documentaries

-Kleber has produced documentary films in partnership with Angela Andersen, these include India – Unstoppable which was released for the DVD market in 2006.
+Kleber has produced documentary films in partnership with Angela Andersen, including India – Unstoppable which was released for the DVD market in 2006.

-They later also made documentaries for broadcasting, such as The Bomb (2009), about nuclear threats in the 21st century, Machtfaktor Erde (2011) on climate change, HUNGER! and DURST!
+They later also made documentaries for broadcasting, such as The Bomb (2009), about nuclear threats in the 21st century; Machtfaktor Erde (2011) on climate change; and HUNGER! and DURST!
 (Thirst), a two-part documentary (2014) that explored the global challenge and efforts to feed 10 billion people by 2050.

 In 2017, their 90-minute report on human rights, Unantastbar (Inviolable), won the Silver Award at the New York Film Festival and was nominated for Best Documentary at the Monaco International Film Festival.

 In 2021, ZDF aired "We have the better story," a 40-minute conversation between Kleber and U.S. President Barack Obama discussing his achievements and shortcomings.

 Books

 Kleber's book Amerikas Kreuzzüge ('America's Crusades') won the 2005 Corine Literature Prize for Best Non-Fiction.
-Shortly before the 2008 presidential election, Kleber published an updated edition reflecting developments and candidates.
+Shortly before the 2008 presidential election, Kleber published an updated edition reflecting more recent developments and candidates.
 In 2012, Kleber published Spielball Erde about the global strategic consequences of Climate Change.

 Further information

-Since 2015, Claus Kleber has been an Honorary Professor at his alma mater, the University of Tübingen.
+Since 2015, Kleber has been an Honorary Professor at his alma mater, the University of Tübingen.
 He is a member of Atlantik-Brücke, an organization promoting cultural, economic, and military cooperation between Germany and the United States.